ProgrammingHero1/toy-marketplace/task_description.md

 <br/>

-4. **`Login & Registration systems:`** On the Registration page and Login page, display relevant error messages when necessary.
+4. **`Login & Registration systems:`** On the Registration and Login pages, display relevant error messages when necessary.

     > **Login Page:** When a user clicks on the login button, they will be redirected to the login page having the following: